nguyenmv2/raas/docs/devtips.md

 ## Cloning

-If you are planning to use Bootzooka as scaffolding for your own project, consider cloning the repo with `git clone --depth 1` in order to start the history with last commit.
+If you are planning to use Raas as scaffolding for your own project, consider cloning the repo with `git clone --depth 1` in order to start the history with last commit.
 You can now switch to your origin repository of choice with: `git remote set-url origin https://repo.com/OTHERREPOSITORY.git`

 ## Useful sbt commands

-* `renameProject` - replace Bootzooka with your custom name and adjust scala package names
+* `renameProject` - replace Raas with your custom name and adjust scala package names
 * `compile` - compile the whole project
 * `test` - run all the tests
 * `project <sub-project-name>` - switch context to the given sub-project, then all the commands will be executed only for